 Time Worked

 Telecommuting employees who are not exempt from the overtime requirements of the Fair Labor Standards Act will be required to accurately record all hours worked using library’s time-keeping system.
-Hours worked in excess of those scheduled per day and per workweek require the advance approval of the director.
+Hours worked in excess of those scheduled per day and per workweek require the advance approval of the Director.
 Failure to comply with this requirement may result in the immediate termination of the telecommuting agreement.

 Short Term telecommuting